-Arizona law does not currently offer expungement for those previously convicted of crimes.
-What that means is that if you have been convicted of a crime in the West Mesa Justice Court that crime is on your record forever.
+Until Arizona’s new DUI expungement laws are officially enacted in 2023, it is not possible to seal your criminal record in the state.
+What that means is that if you have been convicted of a crime in the West Mesa Justice Court that crime is on your record indefinitely.
 But, if you want to get rid of it and clean up the appearance of your record, a set aside is the next best thing.

 Arizona Revised Statutes § 13-907 provides that if an application to set aside judgment is granted, the Court shall set aside the judgment of guilt, dismiss the complaint, information, or indictment, and order that the person be released from all penalties and disabilities resulting from the conviction except certain ones imposed by the department of transportation and the game and fish commission.